CharleneBo/adonisjs6/README.md

 - Linux or mac: `sudo -u postgres psql`
 - Windows: `psql -U postgres`

-Windows: you will need to provide the password set during the installation unless you ran it as an administrator.
+Windows or Linux: you will need to provide the password set during the installation unless you ran it as an administrator.

 ```sql
 CREATE DATABASE db_adonis2;